5 Fire Safety Regulations Every Business in Oxfordshire Needs to Know

 You must also:

-• Test your alarm weekly
+Test your alarm weekly.

-• Have it professionally serviced every 6 months
+Have it professionally serviced every six months.

 Cherwell installs, upgrades, and maintains all fire detection systems to British Standards.